ignfab/voxatile/docs/usage/GenerationParameters.md

 Fields:
   - `direction`: `upwards` or `downwards` (optional, default `upwards`)
+  - `offset`: Vertical offset of starting point (optional, default `0`, positive is upwards).
   - `layers`: A list of layers
     - _List item_:
       - `material`: A placeable, usualy a voxel (required)
       - `height`: How many times to repeat that placeable (optional, default `1`)

-An upwards stack starts at reference position and stacks placeable upwards.
+An upwards stack starts at reference position (with vertical offset) and stacks placeable upwards.
 A downards stack proceeds same but downwards.